How I beat Mum Burnout

 It’s ok to love yourself

-If you feel like you need to pencil in some serious me-time and yoga or dancing is something you enjoy.
+If you feel like you need to pencil in some serious me-time and dancing or yoga is something you might enjoy.
 Then don’t wait another minute.
-All my classes are perfect for beginners and come to you via Zoom straight into your living room.

 Be a super hero for yourself!